mohan-s1/lammps_install/README.md

 # LAMMPS Tutorials
 The purpose of this repository is to have the completed input scripts for https://lammpstutorials.github.io/ readily accessible via the "Tutorials" folder.

 In the event you don't have LAMMPS built and compiled, follow the instructions below.
+For Windows users, I recommend getting WSL (Windows Subsystem for Linux) from the Microsoft Store, particularly obtaining Ubuntu 22.04 LTS.
+If you have a Unix system like MacOS you should be fine.
+In the event you run Linux natively, the following scripts have only been tested for Ubuntu since that is the syntax I know best.

 ## Ubunutu Installation Process